EPCCed/eidf-docs/docs/services/registry/working-with.md

 Each repository in a project has a COPY PULL button option once an image/artifact has been selected for Docker and Podman.

 Clicking on a tag in a repository will open up the information on the artifact, this can include an overview of the image, vulnerability summary, SBOM and build history.

-## Creating Robot Accounts for the Registry

-If you are regularly using a repository from a project where you are sharing resources and need automated, read-only access (for example, pulling images into compute jobs), it is recommended to create a robot account with limited pull-only privileges.

-If you also need to publish images (for example, as part of an automated build or CI/CD pipeline), you should instead create a robot account with pull and push (read and write) permissions for the project.

-Robot accounts can be added by a project administrator as follows:

-1. In the ECIR project, click the **+ pull robot** or **+ push robot** button within the project.
-2. Wait a few minutes for the robot account to be created.
-3. Go to the **Robot Account** section of the project to access the credentials, which include a username and a CLI Secret for logging into the registry from Docker and other container services.

-Robot accounts with pull and push permissions have a default validity period of 30 days, after which they will expire and need to be renewed.
-This is to ensure that access is regularly reviewed and maintained.

 ## Using from the Command Line with Docker